malsweerky/simple-backend-server-example/README.md

 # simple-backend-server-example
-I created A simple backend server created using Node.js
+A simple backend server created using Node.js

 I created a backend server using Node.js that gives an Error 404 page for pages not on the server entered by the user.